CENTRE STAGE CONSERVATORYAPPLICATIONS NOW OPEN!

-Centre Stage Conservatory supports young artists across artistic disciplines and encourages submissions from musicians, actors, choreographers, composers, photographers, comedians, rappers, singers, directors, dancers, playwrights, circus performers, and more.
-Brampton students aged 12-18 practicing any artistic discipline are eligible to audition.
+Centre Stage Conservatory supports young artists across artistic disciplines and encourages submissions from musicians, actors, choreographers, composers, comedians, rappers, singers, directors, dancers, playwrights, circus performers, and more.
+Youth ages 12-18 from Brampton and beyond, practicing any performing arts discipline, are eligible to audition.

 Students who have participated in Centre Stage before are able to audition for the Conservatory.